Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### Supply Lever

-Two position switch (ON and OFF) activating flow of oxygen to the mask.
+Two position switch (6) (ON and OFF) activating flow of oxygen to the mask.
 For further information see
 [3.7 Utility chapter, Oxygen section](../../../systems/utility.md#oxygen-system).

 ### Diluter Lever

-A two-position diluter lever, in the center of the regulator panel, controls the mixture of air and oxygen.
+A two position (5) diluter lever, in the center of the regulator panel, controls the mixture of air and oxygen.

 For a proportional amount of air to oxygen, the NORMAL